Taco Burger

 This post may contain affiliate links.
 Please read our disclosure policy.

 I bet you thought your burgers couldn’t get any better!
-That’s until you met this Taco Burger.
+That may have been true until you found this Taco Burger recipe.
 I’m introducing a brand new twist on your favorite burger.
 It’s so juicy and has tons of flavor from the taco seasoning, guacamole and pico de gallo.

-I have a serious obsession for Pico de Gallo and Guacamole, so I’m always trying to come up with new ways to enjoying them.
-Oh, trust me I enjoy them with chips and by the spoonful just fine, but I always feel like I should mix it up and enjoy them in new ways.
+I have a serious obsession with Pico de Gallo and Guacamole, so I’m always trying to come up with new ways to enjoy them.
+Oh, trust me I enjoy them with tortilla chips and by the spoonful just fine, but I always feel like I should mix it up and enjoy them in new ways.

 - Low carb friendly if you skip the bun!